puppeteer/replay/docs/api/interfaces/Schema.WaitForExpressionStep.md

 `waitForExpression` allows for a JavaScript expression to resolve to truthy value.

-For example, the following wa
+For example, the following step pauses for two seconds and then resolves to true allowing the replay to continue.

 ```
 {
   "type": "waitForElement",